Skip to main content

 Description

-Modifies user information, including password, authentication method, default roles, and user properties (supported from v3.3.3 onwards).
+Modifies user information, such as password, authentication method, or default roles.

 tip